 Hyperinflation, the Great Depression, and German Collective Economic Memory

 Please find the current version of our working paper here.
-You can find a short discussion of our findings in the German economics blog Ökonomenstimme, in the discussion series of the Schnelldienst published by the ifo Institute, as well as what our findings imply for Christine Lagarde, the ECB’s new president, in our policy paper, published with the Jacques Delors Institute, Berlin.
+You can find a short discussion of our findings in the German economics blog Ökonomenstimme, in the discussion series of the Schnelldienst published by the ifo Institute, as well as what our findings imply for Christine Lagarde, the ECB’s new president, in our policy paper, published with the Jacques Delors Institute, Berlin (in English or German).